Ergodic properties of subcritical multitype Galton-Watson processes: Main results

-It is well-know that the asymptotic behavior of the Galton--Watson process depends largely on the spectral radious $\varrho(\bM)$ of the matrix $\bM$.
-(See \citet{athreya72}, for example.)
-We say that the process is subcritical, critical or supercritical if the spectral radious is smaller than 1, equal to 1 or larger than 1, respectively.
-In our paper we investigate only the subcritical (also known as stable) case, that is, we assume that $\varrho(\bM)<1$.
+It is well-know that the asymptotic properties of the Galton--Watson process depends largely on the spectral radius $\varrho(\bM)$ of the matrix $\bM$.
+(See \citet{mode71} or \citet{athreya72}, for example.)
+The process is called subcritical, critical or supercritical if the spectral radius is smaller than 1, equal to 1 or larger than 1, respectively.
+In our paper we investigate only the subcritical (also known as stable) case.
+Note that in this case the multigeneration offsprings of any member of the population die out in finitely many steps with probability 1.